-- The program offers online learning with no scheduled mandatory class activities during the week so course work can be completed around your busy Monday to Friday schedule or while working shifts rotations
+- Most courses have no scheduled mandatory class activities, so course work can be completed around your busy Monday to Friday schedule

 - Courses are facilitated by JIBC faculty members who are experts in their fields

-- Work at your own pace – the program can be completed part-time over a 3 to 5 year period or in as little as a year and a half
+- Work at your own pace – the program can be completed part-time over a 3 to 4 year period or in as little as 15 months

 - You can apply the knowledge and skills you already have from your career working in community care facilities